The Perfect Sushi Night Pair

 Product Description

-Bring the elegance of Japan’s Nishikigoi koi to your table with this refined pair of oblong sushi plates.
-The flowing koi design adds movement and harmony, making your sushi, sashimi, and appetizers look beautifully presented.
+Bring the elegance of Japan’s Nishikigoi koi to your table with this refined pair of oblong sushi plates, each measuring approximately 12 inches in length, and coordinated small soy sauce plates.
+The flowing koi design adds movement and harmony, artfully showcasing your sushi, sashimi, and appetizers.
+Crafted from durable ceramic in the Mino region of Japan, these plates feature a smooth, glazed surface that not only enhances their visual appeal but also makes them easy to clean after your culinary creations.

 Inspired by Japanese Symbolism